2xPower/Unifi-controller-and-nvr/README.md

 Builds are available for Linux x64, Linux on ARM and Windows systems.

 Unzip the contents of the zip file you downloaded and complete the settings.
-I use a cronjob to schedule the application to run every 10 minutes on a Raspberry Pi 2 (linux-arm).

 ## Complete the settings
 The file appsettings.json contains all the settings